runtimeverification/evaluation/svcomp-benchmark/results/README.md

 * ldv-linux-4.2-rc1
 * ldv-challenges

 C11 sec.
 7.1.4:2 states, "Provided that a library function can be declared without reference to any type defined in a header, it is also permissible to declare the function and use it without including its associated header".
-Programs in the above mentioned folders, however, declare functions that have refer to types defined in headers, without including the headers themselves.
-Thus, they may not qualify as valid standalone C programs.
+Programs in the above mentioned folders, however, declare functions that refer to types defined in headers, without including the headers themselves.
+Thus, they don't qualify as C11 compliant programs.

-Correct files in the following folders were not analyzed due to miscellaneous reasons, such as lack of support for alloca in RV-Match, and syntax errors.
+RV-Match could not be used to analyze files in the following folders due to missing support for alloca in the tool, and syntax errors in the files.

 * ddv-maczwd
 * ntdrivers-simplified